epinio/epinio/docs/user/explanations/detailed-push-process.md

 ## 5. Fetch the code

-The first step of the staging Tekton pipeline, downloads the code from the S3 storage to a [workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md).
+The first step of the staging Tekton pipeline downloads the code from the S3 storage to a [workspace](https://github.com/tektoncd/pipeline/blob/main/docs/workspaces.md).
 This makes the code available to the following steps.

 ## 6. Stage